 "M-maaan, what was all the ruckus about?"
 He asked, giving Inori a cautious peek.

 She glared back, irritation cutting through the exhaustion.
 "You don't need to fake waking up.
-Judging by the clouds, it should be at least seven o'clock.
+From all that noise even a deaf man would be awake.
 You all are just cowards!
 The lot of you!"

 "W-what did you want us to do?!
 Fight a Sinner?"
 The man defended himself, voice rising slightly.
 "At least I tried.
-I'm the one who called for Nakamura-san!"
+I'm the one who called for Nakamura-san on the hotline!"

 One by one, the lined-up households opened their doors.
 Faces peered out fearfully, asking in hushed tones if it was truly over.
 All of them had known a Sinner had been loose.
 None had stepped outside until the danger had passed.